-Anthrax is an infectious disease of mammals, including humans, and is caused by the bacterium Bacillus anthracis.
+Anthrax is an endemic bacteria disease in Texas typically found in portions of Crockett, Val Verde, Sutton, Edwards, Kinney and Maverick Counties.
+It is infectious to all mammals, including humans, and is caused by the bacterium Bacillus anthracis.
 The disease is almost always fatal in deer and livestock.
 In humans, anthrax is treatable at early stages with antibiotics, but it CAN BE FATAL if it is not treated.
 Livestock can be vaccinated; producers in anthrax-endemic counties typically vaccinate.
 Humans can be vaccinated; however, vaccination is not typically recommended unless individuals are at high risk of infection (military personnel stationed in the Middle-east where anthrax could be used as a biological weapon).

 Common sense is your best ally in dealing with anthrax.
 If you locate a live animal or carcass and suspect anthrax, do not touch it.
 If you do not know what you are doing, find someone who does.
 Texas Animal Health Commission can provide information on animal cases.
 Texas Department of Health provides information on human cases.

 There are three types of infections possible in humans: (1) cutaneous (skin), (2) inhalational (lungs), and (3) gastro-intestinal (stomach).

 Cutaneous anthrax is the most common form of the disease and may result from contact with infected materials (especially body fluids from an infected carcass).
 Infection is more likely if you have open wounds on your skin.
 After an incubation period of 1 to 10 days, there will be a blister-like lesion at the site of infection that eventually turns black.
 Cutaneous anthrax is readily treatable (even if lesions are apparent) with antibiotics.
 If personnel have been exposed and develop this type of lesion, they should seek medical attention immediately.